Barrie Robison

 Derived assets

-The current slide deck should be read as a condensed version of this module's framing, stack definition, example, and activity.
+The current slide deck is a condensed version of this module's evaluation framing, extraction experiments, provenance activity, and adoption decision framework.

 Lecture framing